rethinkdb/rethinkdb/NOTES.md

 Released on 2016-02-01

 This bug fix release addresses a [critical bug][issue-5289-details] in RethinkDB's clustering system, that can lead to data loss and invalid query results under certain rare circumstances.
+The bug can appear if a table is reconfigured during a network partition (read more in [GitHub issue #5289][issue-5289-details]).

+We recommend upgrading to this release as soon as possible to avoid data loss.

+If you see replicas get stuck in the `transitioning` state during a reconfiguration after upgrading, you can run `.reconfigure({emergencyRepair: '_debug_recommit'})` on the table to allow the reconfiguration to complete.
+Please make sure that the cluster is idle when running this operation, as RethinkDB does not guarantee consistency during the emergency repair.

 [issue-5289-details]: https://github.com/rethinkdb/rethinkdb/issues/5289#issuecomment-175394540